Benedetta Carlini: Early life

+Career

+In 1599, 9-year old Carlini was left to join a semi-monastic community founded nine years earlier (in 1590) by Piera Pagni, the widow of a prominent Pesciatine.
+The community did not live in a regularly enclosed convent, and were not recognised religious sisters; they led a communal life engaged in prayer, spiritual exercises and production of raw silk.
+This community were nicknamed Theatines by locals despite their gender, as they were backed by male organization Fathers of the Holy Annunciation, founded by Piera's relative Antonio Pagni.
+Pagni offered holistic services for the cheap price of 160 scudi, compared to most convents' requests of dowries of 1500 scudi, which was considered to be affordable by Carlini's parents.
+Carlini was considered to be an obedient and faithful woman in her early years by her peers.

-In 1610, the community of Benedetta acquired a farm in the commune of Fucecchio for 1750 scudi and became quite economically successful and self-sufficient.
+In 1610, the community acquired a farm in the commune of Fucecchio for 1750 scudi, becoming economically successful and self-sufficient.
 The group's annual revenues came to 300 scudi, of which half came from the silk work done by its members and the rest from their dowries and from this farm and others.
 Thus, the following year, they received permission from Rome to organize a general chapter and accept new girls.
-After that, the community started constructing a new convent building, which was completed in October 1613.
-In April 1618, the nuns asked the secular authorities for permission to enlarge the convent enough to accommodate up to 30 sisters; though they had just 18 sisters, they were confident of the future growth of their numbers.
-The project they proposed would cost 4,000 scudi, part of which was for dismantling a section of the city wall to make way for the building.
-Despite the difficulties, the construction was approved and began soon after.
+A convent building was built and enlarged within years.